frappe/erpnext_documentation/user/manual/en/selling/sales-order.md

 <img class="screenshot" alt="Sales Order flow" src="{{docs_base_url}}/assets/img/selling/sales-order-f.jpg">

 ### 1. How to create a Sales Order
-1. Go to **Selling > Sales > Sales Order > New Sales Order**.
+1. Go to **Selling > Sales > Sales Order > New Sales Order** or Type 'New Sales Order' into the Global Search field on the Top of the page, left of the username/icon

    1. Enter Customer name.
-   1. Under delivery date set the date by which order is to be delivered.
+   1. Under "Delivery Date" set the date by which order is to be delivered.
    1. With Order Type you can set whether it's a Sales order, Maintenance order, or from the online [Shopping Cart](/docs/user/manual/en/website/shopping-cart) of your website.
+By default this value is set to "Sales"
+   1. In the "Customer's Purchase Order" you can enter the Customers Purchase Order No. or other details which may be useful as a reference.
-   1. Under Set Source Warehouse, set the warehouse from which the item will be ordered.
+   1. Under "Set Source Warehouse", you define the warehouse from which the item will be ordered.
+If the Items in that Sales Order do **not** have checked the "Maintain Stock" Box this can be left blank.
-   1. Enter the items and quantities to be delivered in the table.
+   1. Enter the items and quantities to be delivered in the Item table.
+In case you have Setup Item Prices for the items in question the "Rate" (price per Unit) will be populated automacially.
+If not, put the item Rate manually.
+You can also overwrite the auto-populated Item Rate in case you want to change that value.
-   1. Save and submit.
+   1. Click "Save" to save a draft of the Sales Order and
+   1. "Submit" to submit the Sales Order to the System.

 2. You can also create a Sales Order from a submitted Quotation.